 If understanding Davis-Bacon wage requirements is half the battle, the other half is compliance.
 It’s not enough to know the rules.
 Contractors have to find a way to manage the processes that let them comply with Davis-Bacon wage requirements.
 Your staff still needs to capture accurate timecards, use complex calculations and complete certified payroll reports.

-Construction-specific software or a construction-specific payroll service can help by effectively managing more data, automating more processes, and reducing human error that can otherwise lead to underpayment, overpayment or misreporting.
+Construction-specific accounting software or a construction-specific payroll service can help by effectively managing more data, automating more processes, and reducing human error that can otherwise lead to underpayment, overpayment or misreporting.
 Here’s how:

 Multiple rate tables for areas and trades